nachC/genA/README.md

 **Processing project based on a simple generative algorithm.**

-I'm trying to add effects (like filter) to a photo using objects like circles and their interactions.
+I'm trying to add effects to pictures using objects like circles and their interactions.

 **It looks like this:**